How to Write a Spiritual Autobiography

 God wants me to live a full life, detached from my possessions but completely attached to Him.

-Everything I do and every role I play (mom, wife, daughter, sister, writer, teacher, lawyer) relates back to my relationship with God.
+Everything I do and every role I play (mom, wife, daughter, sister, pastor, writer, teacher, lawyer) relates back to my relationship with God.
 I’ve been surprised at how that relationship has endured, even blossomed, in times of grief and seasons of struggle.

 My relationship with God is a source of freedom.
 I may be an outsider in Christian sub-culture, but I’m an insider with God.
 I may have some mixed up ideas about God, but it’s okay because God’s grace is sufficient.
 I am not defined by my denomination, my doubts, or even by my theological errors because God’s love is powerful enough to overcome my humanity.